New Zappa Documentary

 For anyone unfamiliar with the life and music of Frank Zappa, here’s a brief synopsis: December is the month of Frank’s birth (1940) and death (1993).
 Zappa was a self-taught composer, filmmaker, artist, and activist.
 His talents ranged from drawing, painting, satire, wordsmithing, composing and conducting experimental rock, pop, jazz, avant-garde, and orchestral music.

-He left behind 62 albums and more than enough material for 53 post-humous albums.
-Zappa also sang and played a wide assortment of instruments including guitar, bass, keyboards, piano, and drums.
-Zappa was also an activist and hilarious satirist.
-He gained a following in the 1960s and his 1966 debut album with his band Mothers of Invention was titled “Freak Out.”
-He’s been called the founder of comedy rock.
+Frank Zappa left behind 62 albums and more than enough material for 53 post-humous albums.
+In addition, Zappa sang and played a wide assortment of instruments including guitar, bass, keyboards, piano, and drums.
+Not every Zappa fan may know that he worked as an activist for free speech.
+And he was a remarkably talented, and hilarious, satirist.

 An Interview With Alex Winter